-- 1. From the Settings () Menu screen, click on Configure Tower. - 2.
+- 1. Click the Settings ( - icon from the left navigation bar. - 2.
 Select the System tab. - 3.
 Select Logging from the Sub Category drop-down menu list. - 4.
 Set the configurable options from the fields provided: - Enable External Logging: Click the toggle button to ON if you want to send logs to an external log aggregator. - Logging Aggregator: Enter the hostname or IP address you want to send logs. - Logging Aggregator Port: Specify the port for the aggregator if it requires one.